Quickstart

 transformations-cli run --external-id=my-transformation

 Without any additional arguments, this command will start a transformation job, and exit immediately.
-If you want wait for the job to complete, use the --watch
+If you want wait for the job to complete, use the --watch option:

 transformations-cli run --id=1234 --watch

-option, transformation-cli will return a non-zero exit code if the transformation job failed, or if it did not finish within a given timeout (which is 12 hours by default).
-This timeout can be configured using the --time-out
+When using the --watch option, transformation-cli will return a non-zero exit code if the transformation job failed, or if it did not finish within a given timeout (which is 12 hours by default).
+This timeout can be configured using the --time-out option.

-If you want to watch a job for completion without actually starting a transformation job, specify --watch-only
+If you want to watch a job for completion without actually starting a transformation job, specify --watch-only instead of --watch.
+This will watch the most recently started job for completion.

 Option |